n27jain/DeliveryInvoiceMaker/README.md

 ## How to run

  1. in the app/ directory create a config.py file.
   *This is needed for you to host your own firebase database.
-In main.py from .config import config this is the imported file that contains your*
+In main.py from .config import config this is the imported file that contains your config parameters*

  2. Copy, Paste, and fill parameters from app/config_example.py into app/config.py file then you may delete app/config_example.py